ChengTang/lauriekell.github.io/Home.md

 To model time series the FLBRP object created by lhEql is coerced to an FLStock object and then [projected forward](https://www.flr-project.org/doc/Forecasting_on_the_Medium_Term_for_advice_using_FLasher.html)

-For example a fishing time series is simulated that represents a stock that was originally lightly exploited, then effort is increased until the stock is overfished and then fishing pressure was reduced to recover the stock biomass to BMSY.
+For example a fishing time series is simulated that represents a stock that was originally lightly exploited, then effort is increased until the stock is overfished and then fishing pressure was reduced to recover the stock biomass to $B_{MSY}$.

 ```{r}
 fbar(eq)=refpts(eq)["msy","harvest"]%*%FLQuant(c(rep(.1,19),